ibelinp/CloudSDR-Radio-Emulator/README.md

 - **Message Types**: SET, REQUEST, and REQUEST_RANGE operations
 - **Frequency Encoding**: 8-byte frequency fields supporting up to exahertz range
 - **UDP Streaming**: Configurable 16-bit/24-bit I/Q data with proper packet headers

+**Note:** Not all messages from SpectraVue are currently processed by the emulator.
+Additional control items and message types can be implemented by referring to the `CloudSdrIQInterfaceSpec009.pdf` specification document included in this repository.

 ## Troubleshooting